terrimporter/12SvertebrateClassifier/README.md

 ### v2.0.0

 These files are ready to be used with the RDP Classifier.
 Created from the NCBI nucleotide database [accessed July 26, 2020].
 Added additional 12S sequences from the 12S fish classifier available from https://github.com/terrimporter/12SfishClassifier that includes sequences from MitoFish [March 2020].
 This version contains 19,654 reference sequences and 15,007 taxa at all ranks, including 9,564 species.
+This version of the classifier is recommended if there is a needed emphasis on fish, otherwise v1.0.0 classification performance is slightly better with lower bootstrap support cutoffs needed to ensure accuracy.

 ### v2.0.0-ref